West Harling, All Saints Church

-The most interesting historic feature in the church is the 16th century carved panels in the reredos.
+The most interesting historic feature in the church is the 16th-century carved panels in the reredos.
 The panels are contained within a much newer oak frame, but the carvings themselves are at least 450 years old.
-The central panel depicts Christ being questioned by the high priests, while the 4 outer panels show scenes from Christ's birth with captions in Flemish.
+The central panel depicts Christ being questioned by the high priests, while the four outer panels show scenes from Christ's birth with captions in Flemish.
 Above the reredos is the striking east window, with richly coloured Victorian glass containing inserts of medieval glass pieces.

 When you realise how awkward access is it is no wonder the church is usually open.
 Those who make the effort to reach All Saints are rewarded by a lovely historic building, full of interest.
-Te Berdewell brasses are excellent, as is the 16th century reredos.
+The Berdewell brasses are excellent, as is the 16th-century reredos.
 The reredos carving is so good that I at first took it to be Victorian.